-Are you bound and determined to make 2017 your best dental health year yet?
+Are you bound and determined to maintain good dental health?
 While you might know exactly how to lose weight or get in shape, do you sometimes feel confused by what really needs to happen to protect your oral health?
 Is mouthwash just a marketing gimmick, for instance?
 Do you still need to visit the dentist if your smile seems healthy?
-Preventive dental care isn’t complicated, which means protecting your smile in 2017 is one resolution you can keep.
+Preventive dental care isn’t complicated, which means protecting your smile is one resolution you can keep.
 You just need to know what is actually necessary to keeping your teeth and gums healthy, and then commit to following through with those steps.

 Do You Floss and Brush?